 Complications of flexor tendon injuries can include bleeding, infection, replant failure, and finger stiffness.
 Venous congestion of the finger is a common problem as anastomosis of damaged dorsal veins is often difficult.
 Various strategies to prevent or treat venous congestion exist, including removing the nail plate, fishmouth incisions over the fingertip with heparin pledget application, or application of leeches.
-Any patient begun on leech therapy should also be placed on Ciprofloxacin therapy to prevent infection from Aeromonas hydrophilia.
+Any patient begun on leech therapy should also be placed on ciprofloxacin therapy to prevent infection from Aeromonas hydrophilia.

 If performed by an experienced hand and microsurgeon, viability rates of replants should be at least 80% following replantation.
 Motion at the affected joints depends on the level of amputation, mechanism of amputation, and compliance with postoperative therapy.
 Patients should receive counsel before surgery that the motion in replanted digits averages only approximately 50% of normal.
 Furthermore, patients undergoing replantation average ten days in the hospital and approximately seven months of time off of work.
 In general, the best results come from replantation of the thumb, hand, distal forearm, and fingers distal to the insertion of the flexor digitorum superficialis (Zone 1).

 Digit reimplantation requires an interprofessional team that includes a hand surgeon, plastic surgeon, emergency department physician, and specialty trained nurses.
-Once the digit is reimplanted, close monitoring is required to ensure that there is no ischemia or infection.
+Once the digit is reimplanted, close monitoring is required to ensure that no ischemia or infection occurs.
 Following the surgery, patients require prolonged physical therapy to regain joint function and strength.
 While digit reimplantation does have success, the procedure does not work in everyone.

 |||Shaterian A,Sayadi LR,Tiourin E,Gardner DJ,Evans GRD,Leis A, Predictors of Hand Function Following Digit Replantation: Quantitative Review and Meta-Analysis.
 Hand (New York, N.Y.).
 2019 Apr 2; [PubMed PMID: 30938181]|